luost26/academic-homepage/README.md

 :hugs: Feel free to tell us if you are using this template for your website by creating an issue [here](https://github.com/luost26/academic-homepage/issues/new?assignees=&labels=&projects=&template=user-report.md&title=I+am+using+this+template%21).

+## Need Help?

+If you run into **any** issues while using this template, or have suggestions for improvements, please don't hesitate to create an issue [here](https://github.com/luost26/academic-homepage/issues/new).

 ## Getting Started

 1. First, fork this repository or click the "Use this template" button to create a new repository.
 The name of the repository should be `<your-github-username>.github.io` (click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) to learn more about naming a GitHub Pages repository).